-- 1. That this report BE RECEIVED for information; and - 2.
-That a copy of this report BE CIRCULATED to the Ministry of the Environment, Conservation and Parks and Niagara Area Municipalities.
+1. That Report PDS 20-2021 BE RECEIVED for information; and

+2. That Report PDS 20-2021 BE CIRCULATED to the Ministry of the Environment, Conservation and Parks and Local Area Municipalities.

 Key Facts

 - The purpose of this report is to inform Council of the reserve treatment capacities at Niagara's Water and Wastewater Treatment facilities.
 This reporting is required by the Ministry of Environment, Conservation and Parks (MECP). - The data contained in this report assists in commenting on new development proposals and related servicing as well as planning for future treatment capacity. - All of Niagara Water Treatment Plants (WTPs) and Wastewater Treatment Plants (WWTPs) are positioned to accept growth beyond the minimum 10 year horizon.